IBM/ubi-helm/README.md

 # ubi-helm

 Deploy a pure [ubi image](https://catalog.redhat.com/software/containers/ubi8/ubi/5c359854d70cc534b3a3784e) as a container with [Helm](https://helm.sh/).
-With the [values.yaml](https://github.com/thomassuedbroecker/ubi-helm/blob/main/charts/ubi-helm/values.yaml) in the Helm chart can configure [`replica count`](https://github.com/thomassuedbroecker/ubi-helm/blob/main/charts/ubi-helm/values.yaml#L6) of the pods.
-The deployed container is only the basic ubi operating system.
+With the [values.yaml](https://github.com/thomassuedbroecker/ubi-helm/blob/main/charts/ubi-helm/values.yaml) in the Helm chart we can configure [`replica count`](https://github.com/thomassuedbroecker/ubi-helm/blob/main/charts/ubi-helm/values.yaml#L6) of the pods.
+The deployed containers are only a basic ubi operating system.

 ```yaml
 replicaCount: 2